 When a task requires more time and seems overwhelming, you will feel anxious even before starting.
 Detach yourself from the feeling about the task and focus on creating an action rather than finishing it.
 Break down the task into small steps, and set a minute deadline for each step.
 Every small action is considered progress, and with every tiny progress, your self-confidence will increase.

 A difficult task seems even more difficult when you have to do it alone.
 Commit yourself to doing the task with another person.
 Sharing the task will not only become much easier to accomplish, but it will be even more enjoyable, and the risk of skipping it will decrease because you do not want to look like a liar or a jerk to the other person.

 REMOVE THE DISTRACTIONS

-Try to find a meaningful understanding of the meaningless tasks, bring more fun to the boring ones, and find a way to make your present self see the wisdom of doing things in the now, for the best of the future you.
+Try to find a meaningful understanding of the meaningless tasks, bring more fun to the boring ones, and find a way to make your present self see the wisdom of doing things in the now for the best of the future.

 If you enjoyed reading the article, why not spread the word?
-Let us know any suggestions you have, and feel free to share your experience in the comment below.
+Let us know your suggestions, and feel free to share your experience in the comment below.

 Till next time…

 Manage To Do All By Doing Things Promptly!